StazMD/SQL/SQL.md

 # LIMIT

-### Select all records from table with condition and show maximum 10 results
+### Select all records from a table with condition and show maximum 10 results
 ```sql
 SELECT * FROM companies WHERE status = 'closed' LIMIT 10
 ```

 # AND, OR

-### Select all records from table where condition 1 AND condition 2 should be met
+### Select all records from a table where condition 1 AND condition 2 should be met
 ```sql
 SELECT * FROM Customers WHERE Country='Germany' AND City='Berlin'
 ```
-### Select all records from table where condition 1 OR condition 2 should be met
+### Select all records from a table where condition 1 OR condition 2 should be met
 ```sql
 SELECT * FROM Customers WHERE Country='Germany' OR City='Berlin'
 ```
-### Select all records from table where condition 1 AND condition 2 OR condition 1 AND condition 3 should be met
+### Select all records from a table where condition 1 AND condition 2 OR condition 1 AND condition 3 should be met
 ```sql
 SELECT * FROM Customers WHERE Country='Germany' AND (City='Berlin' OR City='München')
 ```